 Choose & book your hike:

-- If not made clear in the calendar, call the hike leader to find out whether s/he is happy to have children along on a hike.
+- Check on the Meetup event with the hike leader if you want to bring children along on a hike.
 Note: A designated legal guardian must accompany & sign the indemnity form on behalf of hikers up to the age of 18.

-- If it is not made clear in the calendar, call the hike leader to find out whether s/he is happy to have dogs along on a hike.
+- Check on the Meetup event with the hike leader if you want to bring dogs along on a hike.
 Note: A Wild Card with ID is required to walk dogs anywhere within the Table Mountain National Park & only in areas where they are permitted – this is enforced by National Parks staff & not by the hiking club.

 The following items are essential for day hikes: